vasilkosturski/distributed-tracing-otel-demo/README.md

    ![View a single distributed trace](docs/grafana-trace-2.png)

-4. You can also see the correlated logs for the span:
+4. You can also see the correlated logs for a selected span:

    ![See logs for a specific span in the trace](docs/grafana-trace-3.png)